Updated May 30, 2023

 - It is highly effective in times of general inflation or hyperinflation.

-- Depreciation of the business is valued and cost on the current price and not on the historical or the carrying value of the asset which is the correct method.
+- Valuing the depreciation of the business is based on the current price of the asset rather than it’s historical or carrying value, which is the correct method.

 - Profit and loss will reflect the true condition of the company.